russelltsherman/k8s-elasticsearch-cluster/README.md

 ## Install plug-ins

-The image used in this repo is very minimalist.
+The image used in this repo is standard.
 However, one can install additional plug-ins at will by simply specifying the `ES_PLUGINS_INSTALL` environment variable in the desired pod descriptors.
 For instance, to install [Google Cloud Storage](https://www.elastic.co/guide/en/elasticsearch/plugins/current/repository-gcs.html) and [S3](https://www.elastic.co/guide/en/elasticsearch/plugins/current/repository-s3.html) plug-ins it would be like follows:
 ```yaml
 - name: "ES_PLUGINS_INSTALL"
   value: "repository-gcs,repository-s3"